The Bankrate promise

 A balance transfer can be a huge help in the long term if you plan responsibly, giving you a chance to dig yourself out of debt.
-On the flip side, a balance transfer can ding your credit score slightly in the short term.
+On the flip side, it can ding your credit score in the short term.
 However, increasing your available credit with a new balance transfer card could end up improving your credit utilization ratio and, consequently, your credit score in the long run.